qwu-570/geog2021/README.md

-UCL GEOG2021 Environmental Remote Sensing
+GEOG2021 Environmental Remote Sensing
 ========

-Educational Aims and Objectives
+EDUCATIONAL AIMS AND OBJECTIVES

 To enable the students to:
 Understand the nature of remote sensing data and how they are acquired